naya0000/Cinema-Booking-System-Backend/README.md

 # Cinema Booking System (Backend)

-The Cinema Booking System is a web application that allows users to browse movies, book tickets, and manage their bookings.
+The Cinema Booking System is a web application that allows users to browse movies, book tickets, and manage their reservations.

-At the same time, it allows admin to manage the users, movie lists, movie sessions, movie seats and client orders.
+At the same time, it allows admin to manage members, movie lists, movie sessions, movie seats and client orders.

 This backend repository contains the server-side code for the application using Java Spring.